Varma-Tushar/Single-Page-Application-Using-ReactJS-/README.md

 <strong>(Steps to Follow)</strong>

-Download the zip folder from Git Repository.
+Download the project folder from Git Repository.

 Once you have downloaded the project, open the project in Microsoft Visual Studio Code (<strong>File</strong> -> <strong>Open Folder</strong> -> Select the folder <strong>Blog</strong>).